OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 Unfortunately only a subset of the people know how to contribute to Open Source projects.
 This is a much needed skill, both in Industry and Academia.

+In addition many small utilities and libraries are developed in research labs and in departments of corporations, but in most places these projects remain inside the local environment.
+Even other labs and other development teams don't know about them and thus they develop their own partial solution for the same problem.
+This is partially because of lack of communication, lack of a common platform to store these projects.
+The Open Source method taught in this course can help bridge this gap even for in-house propriatery code.

-In this course, participants will learn and practice the technology, the culture, the process of contributing to an open source project.
+In this course, participants will learn and practice the technology, the culture, the process of contributing to an open source project and using the same knowladge to improve the development practices of their organizations.

 ## Details